GoubinXie/GoubinXie.github.io/index.md

 ---

 # About Me
----

 Here is Guobin Xie (Goubin,谢国斌).<br>

-I am currently in my master of Language and Brain Science, at Biolinguistics and Brain Sciences Lab, Department of Linguistics, BLCU .<br>
+I am currently in my master of Language and Brain Science, at Biolinguistics and Brain Sciences Lab, Department of Linguistics, BLCU

 If you are interested in any aspect of me, I am always open to discussions and collaborations.
 Feel free to reach out to me at - xieguobin666[at]gmail.com .<br>